Master of Science in Social Work

 It is always advisable to consult with your faculty advisor about your career plans and your choice of electives and specializations offered within the Kent School curriculum.

-Once you have narrowed down your focus area for your studies, then it is most helpful to consult with the Director of Field Education for available agency sites specific to your interest.
+Once you have narrowed down your focus area for your studies, then it is most helpful to consult with a field education coordinator for available agency sites specific to your interest.
 You will meet with your faculty advisor at the new student orientation and will retain that advisor throughout your time at the Kent School.
 Prior to the new student orientation, you are welcome to explore your interests with any faculty member at the Kent School.
 You must follow exactly the course listing and sequence of the classes as they are listed on the curriculum plan you chose when you accepted admission to the Kent School.∧ Back to top

 Can I start the practicum early, during the summer, to spread out my hours and ease my schedule during the semester when I am taking all of the other classes?